AshZhang/CPSI/README.md

-## CPSI: Testing
+## Ms. Paymer's Code Defenders

-This is CPSI.
-Test.
+This is the code for the game Ms. Paymer's Code Defenders, playable at https://ashz.itch.io/ms-paymers-code-defender.